Peyman-Borhani/Dash-Maxima/README.md

-## A Dashboard component template template using Svelte5 Runes and other best Libs
+## A Dashboard component template using Svelte5 Runes and other best Libs

+- A shadcn-svelte Dashboard example on steroids.
-- Shadcn-svelte Dashboard on steroids, coded from start into resusable components.
+- Completely modified into a more responsive resusable components.
-- Compared to Shadcn sample: X times more refined, responsive as reusable components.
+- Much more refined compared to Shadcn sample:  refined, responsive as reusable components.
 - Improved styles, UI, CSS grid, theme, dynamic responsive sizing, functions...
 - Extend it to your business data/functions for an interactive dynamic Dash panel.
 - Or request my services to make your desired integration...

 ### Features

-- Set of various top Libs to work together using svelte 5.
+- Set of top Libs working together on svelte 5.
 - Libs: Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - Runed...
-- A ready template to reuse, save time on setup, config, customizing...
+- Made reusable and customizable, save time on setup, config...
 - Replaced icons lib: lucid-svelte with unplugin-icons, now can use any icon sets.
-- Update examples. improvements + new icons + runes + runed.

 ---